gazbert/bxbot/CONTRIBUTING.md

 ## Reporting bugs and suggesting enhancements
 If you find a bug, please submit an [issue](https://github.com/gazbert/BX-bot/issues).
-Try to provide enough information for someone else to reproduce the issue.
+Try to provide enough information for someone else to reproduce it.
 Equally, submit an issue if you want to create a new feature or enhance an existing one - refactoring, improving Javadoc, and boosting test coverage is always welcome!

-One of the project's maintainers should respond to your issue within 48 hours.
-If not, please bump the issue and request that it be reviewed.
+One of the project's maintainers should respond to your issue within 48 hours... if not, bump the issue and request that it be reviewed.

 ## Contributor workflow

 Review the [issues list](https://github.com/gazbert/BX-bot/issues) and find something that interests you.
-It is wise to start with something relatively straight forward and achievable.
-Usually there will be a comment in the issue that indicates whether someone has already self-assigned the issue.
-If no one has already taken it, then add a comment assigning the issue to yourself, e.g. ```I'll work on this issue.```
+It is wise to start with something relatively straightforward and achievable.
+Usually there will be a comment in the issue that indicates whether someone has already self-assigned it.
+If no one has already taken the issue, then add a comment assigning the issue to yourself, e.g. ```I'm working on this issue because I love writing Javadoc...```

-Please be considerate and rescind the offer in a comment if you cannot finish in a reasonable time.
-Or add a new comment saying that you are still actively working the issue if you need a little more time.
+Please be considerate and rescind the offer in a comment if you cannot finish in a reasonable time, or add a new comment stating that you're still actively working on the issue and need a little more time.

 We are using the [GitHub Flow](https://guides.github.com/introduction/flow/) process to manage code contributions.
 If you are unfamiliar, please review that link before proceeding.